-Whether you want to charge a day rate for your labor or an hourly rate, this post is a good exercise to help you figure out what to charge to keep your bills paid, how to set your income goals, and grow your maker business.
+How to Figure Your Hourly Shop Rate or Day RateWhether you want to charge a day rate for your labor or an hourly rate, this post is a good exercise to help you figure out what to charge to keep your bills paid, how to set your income goals and grow your maker business.

 Billable hours v.s.
 Non Billable hours

-To figure out how much time you spend on each you need to pay attention and keep track of what you do day to day.
-For example, every morning I spend 2 hours, responding to emails, promoting my business on social media, bidding new work, and accounting tasks.
-The rest of my day I spend in the shop working on clients jobs.
-For this example let’s say I work a 40 hour week.
-Therefore, 10 hours a week are spent on non-billable tasks and 30 hours a week on billable task.
-Assuming we will take 2 weeks off for vacation, we will end up with a total of 50 weeks we can bill for at 30 hours per week.
+Let’s say I work a 40-hour week.
+Therefore, 10 hours a week are spent on non-billable tasks, and 30 hours a week on billable tasks.
+Assuming we will take two weeks off for vacation, we will end up with a total of 50 weeks we can bill for at 30 hours per week.
 That gives us a total of 1,500 billable hours (30 billable hrs.
 X 50 weeks = 1,500 billable hrs.)

-Now that we have an estimate of how many hours we are able to bill clients for each year we need to make a salary goal.
-How much do we want to make a year, for this example I am going to use $100,000 a year salary, because everybody wants to make a six-figure income.
+Now that we have an estimate of how many hours we are able to bill clients for each year, we need to make a salary goal.
+How much do we want to make a year?
+For this example, I am going to use $100,000 a year salary because everybody wants to make a six-figure income.
 You need to come up with a realistic goal for yourself.

 Figuring Your Overhead